*This post may contain affiliate links. Please see my disclosure for more details!*

 - 5-6 Crunchie bars

-In a stand mixer, beat together the butter and light brown sugar until light and fluffy.
+- In a stand mixer, beat together the butter and light brown sugar until light and fluffy.
 Add in the flour, cocoa powder and eggs and beat again briefly till combined – try not to over beat the mixture!
-If its really thick, mix in the whole milk to loosen.

-Add in the honey and beat again till combined.
+- Add in the honey and beat again until combined.

 - You obviously don’t have to make straight edged buttercream if you don’t want to, but I just like the look of it!
 You can slather it on, and it’ll still taste damn delicious.